richardeoin/ftx-prog/README.md

 sudo ./ftx_prog --rs485-echo-supp [on|off]
 ```

-Used to enable echo supression in the interface is being used in a RS-485 system
+Used to enable echo supression if the interface is being used in a RS-485 system.

 ### Misc

 ## License

 GPL v2

+## Contributing

+Bug reports and pull requests welcome!

 ## Credits